it-works-on-my-local/assemblyai-exercise/README.md

 ## Improvements

+- **Need more test cases**: Basic test cases only, need flows like happy flow and sad flow cases to cover.
 - **Enhanced Error Handling**: Implement more robust error handling to cover additional edge cases and provide better user feedback.
 - **Add Logging**: Utilize logging to record essential events and information during execution.
 Log messages are written to a log file, ensuring a detailed history of actions performed and any encountered errors.
 - **Optimized API Usage**: Explore ways to optimize API usage, such as batching requests or implementing retry mechanisms for failed requests.